 - Travel to Haarlem from Amsterdam by train in 15-19 minutes.
 From Schiphol you can travel to Haarlem by direct bus 300.

-- Visit Teylers museum (the oldest museum in the Netherlands),the Frans Hals Museum and take a canal cruise around the center of Haarlem.
-All these activities are free with the I amsterdam city card.
+- Visit Teylers museum (the oldest museum in the Netherlands), the Frans Hals Museum and take a canal cruise around the center of Haarlem.
+All these activities are free with the I amsterdam City Card.

-Haarlem city guide:
+Haarlem city guide 2026

 - Travel from Amsterdam to Haarlem